saschagrunert/demystifying-containers/part1-kernel-space/post.md

 ```
 > sudo chroot bundle/rootfs
-> ls -l
+#
 ```

 It looks like we're running inside a fully working environment, right?
 But what did we achieve?
-We can see that we can sneaky peak outside of the jail from a process perspective:
+We can see that we may sneak-peak outside the jail from a process perspective:

 ```
 > mkdir /proc
 > mount -t proc proc /proc
 > ps aux
+[output removed]
 ```

 There is no process isolation available at all.
 We can even kill programs